 Paying inheritance tax over Spanish assets is typically done with the help of a Spanish Tax Expert or Spanish Inheritance Lawyer.
 Taking care of the taxes of a Spanish Estate is not straightforward.
 You will have to deal with local tax and Spanish Inheritance Law.
 However, there are several tax-free allowances you can get depending on your situation.

 The notary public and Spanish Wills

 The notary public plays a vital role when it comes to Foreign Will.
-Dealing with a notary public in Spain helps to ensure that the Will is executed as smoothly as possible and also helps to avoid any potential complications that may arise.
+Dealing with a notary public in Spain helps to ensure that the Foreign or Spanish Will is executed as smoothly as possible and also helps to avoid any potential complications that may arise.
 They will provide services such as

 - Validating that the Will has been correctly executed according to Spanish law